Yalgrin/playnite-wine-bridge-plugin/README.md

 #### Asynchronous

 1. Determine the **tracking expression** for the game you want to launch.
-The script uses `pgrep` to find the exact process(es) it needs to track, so you want to the same format.
+The script uses `pgrep` to find the exact process(es) it needs to track, so you want to use the same format.
 One way to do it is to run the following commands:
 ```shell
    ps -aux
 ```